 After continued difficulties composing NOR (Non-Objective Reality) ideas in book form, I began writing much shorter self-contained pieces that seemed more readable.

 In today’s age of science, it is just too easy to mistake a host of references to peer-reviewed studies and popular theories as a form of sound and suitably critical thinking.
 It is also too easy to quote the words of well-known intellectuals as if those words carried more weight for having come out of a particular mind.
-But unfortunately, such approaches have long become the robotic behavior of our increasingly unthinking world of academia.
-In response, NOR argues objective science to be a flawed and increasingly corrupted paradigm, as explained throughout these pages.
-However popular objectivity and the scientific perspective might currently be, these remain simply two closely-tied perspectives among numerous other ways of seeing the human condition.
+But unfortunately, such hackneyed approaches have long become the expected behavior of our increasingly unthinking world of academia.
+For whatever reason, a need exists in many minds to use external and approved references as supposed evidence of veracity; one could wonder whether that results from hidden guilt or the generally authoritarian mindset that haunts academia.
+Maybe both.

-Hence, at risk of being accused of just making stuff up, I present with various ideas that are only loosely substantiated.
-The justification of this stance is that bettering one’s understanding often demands increased levels of impersonal introspection – if not also the decreasing of one’s involvement in ephemeral worldly details and distractions such as the latest news.
+At risk of being accused of just making stuff up, I present various ideas that are only loosely substantiated.
+The justification of this stance is that expanding one’s understanding can demand increased levels of impersonal or non-specific introspection – if not also the decreasing of one’s involvement in ephemeral worldly details and distractions such as the latest news.
 If seeking more than mere entertainment – and I hope You are – readers may have to fill in some blanks by reflecting on their own experiences, but I nonetheless use the word impersonal here to indicate that the intention of such introspection is not to fall into self-obsession; it is simply to focus on the more generic aspects of human psychology and emotion by observing these things in the most direct manner possible – within oneself.